sablejs/sablejs/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-Non-profit projects of individuals or organizations or commercial projects with commercial authorization of the author.
+Non-profit projects of individuals or organizations and commercial projects with commercial authorization of the author.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR